zeddo123/Quotefetch/README.md

 Displays a random quote from the internet!

 ## Usage
-As simple as running the python script.
+To test the script it is as simple as runnig the script.
+To have the script run whenever you open a Terminal, add it to your *.bashrc* file if using bash or *.zshrc* if using zsh.

 ## Exmeples
   ![alt text](https://raw.githubusercontent.com/zeddo123/Quotefetch/master/Screenshot.png)